-which is indeed the same result obtained in the literature by different methods \cite{9KW}, and for $D=4$ does reduce to the Hawking temperature for a 4-d Schwarzschild black hole \cite{MNZTP}.
-Let us further highlight in passing a subtle point worthy of a special notice.
-Note that all we have seen so far is that, the classically-sourced maximal dispersion of the initial-state information bits, and their effective quantum thermalization, do consistently join together in the system of propagating Hawking modes interacting with the Bob's causal-patch geometry, \emph{but `not' that it is this thermalization that causes that dispersion}.
-To be more clear on this distinction, note that by turning off ${\hbar}$, the thermalization does banish, but yet the classical geometric procedure of the information-theoretic jumbling, given by (\ref{fm1}) still survives.
-That is, the classical geometric dispersion of the information bits and the effective quantum thermalization of those modes are, causally-independent phenomena.\\ Before moving ahead to the next sections, let us here bring to the reader's attention an indirect insightful remark.
+which is indeed the same result obtained in the literature by different methods \cite{9KW}, and for $D=4$ does reduce to the Hawking temperature for a 4-d Schwarzschild black hole \cite{MNZTP}. \\ Before moving ahead to the next sections, let us here bring to the reader's attention an indirect insightful remark.
 It was previously observed in \cite{IP1SSP3} that by Fourier decomposing the complex Minkowski plane wave of a massless scalar field, $\Phi(t,{\bf x}) \propto e^{-i({\bf k}.{\bf x} - \omega t)}$, with respect to the proper time of a uniformly accelerated observer, one is interestingly led to a similar Planckian spectrum as seen by the observer.